nadinejun0/seo/developer-framework.md

   // Focus keyword score - 0.3 points per keyword up to 1.2 max
   const focusKeywordScore = Math.min(matchingKeywords.length * 0.3, 1.2);

-  // Remaining calculations for redundancy (0.8) and separators (0.8)
+  // Remaining calculations for redundancy (0.8) and structural elements (0.8)
+  // Note: In the actual code, the structural elements score is named 'commaScore'
+  // even though it counts all separator types (commas, pipes, dashes) combined
+  // Importantly, pipes and dashes only count when they have spaces on both sides (" | ", " - ")
+  // This spacing requirement ensures they create clear visual keyword separation for readability
+  // Commas are counted without requiring spaces
   // ...

   // CRITICAL: Must include matchingKeywords in the return object